Kirimoshi/linkdn-autoconnect-extension/README.md

-# React Chrome Extension Boilerplate
+# Linkdn Auto-Connect Extension

+This extension allows you to automate LinkedIn connection process (sending invitations)
 ## Getting Started

-1. `npm i` to install dependancies
+1. `npm i` to install dependencies
 2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
 3. `npm i --save-dev <package_name>` to install new packages